Rubyx-IO/d6-developer-portal/index.md

 Queries are written in SQL using standard SQL syntax, which is described in the [query reference guide](https://cloud.google.com/bigquery/docs/reference/standard-sql/enabling-standard-sql).

-The following query returns, from the schedule table, the Id's of the 10 customers with the largest due amount for the date of October 15, 2020.
+The following query returns, from the schedule table, the ID's of the 10 customers with the largest due amount for the date of October 15, 2020.

 ```sql
 SELECT Customer_ID, Amount_Due